HagOrMan/Tutorials/BashAliases.md

 While you can absolutely start building your bash castle from scratch, here's what I've done so far to help you get started and maybe give some inspiration.

 - [utility functions](./helper-files/bash/util.bashrc). **Highly recommend at least checking out `confirm_action` which is extremely useful for never accidentally doing something catastrophic**
 - [useful git aliases](./helper-files/bash/git.bashrc).
-Almost every git command you'll need in common development
+Almost every git command you'll need in common development.
+Requires the [utility functions file](./helper-files/bash/util.bashrc)
 - [terminal commands](./helper-files/bash/terminal.bashrc).
 Currently a small list, but might grow as I start doing cooler things in the terminal. (most commands in the terminal are already pretty concise though)
 - [venv helpers](./helper-files/bash/venv.bashrc).
 Commands for virtual environments to speed up their creation and use